Huy-Ngo/acanban/docs/source/appendix/acknowledgement.rst

 Acknowledgement
 ===============

+.. only:: html or text

-We would like to express our gratitude to Dr. Đoàn Nhật Quang for providing us instruction and feedback during his supervision.
-We would also like to extend our sincere thanks to Dr. Trần Giang Sơn support with USTH ICTLab's server that we used for testing our deployment.
+   We would like to express our gratitude to Dr. |~| Đoàn Nhật Quang for providing us instruction and feedback during his supervision.
+We would also like to extend our sincere thanks to Dr. |~| Trần Giang Sơn for his support with USTH ICTLab's server that we used for testing our deployment.

+.. raw:: latex

+   We would like to express our gratitude to {\selectlanguage{vietnamese}Dr.~Đoàn Nhật Quang} for providing us instruction and feedback during his supervision.
+We would also like to extend our sincere thanks to {\selectlanguage{vietnamese}Dr.~Trần Giang Sơn}
+   for his support with USTH ICTLab's server that we used for testing our deployment.

-We would also like to thank P. G. Jones, the maintainer of our frame work, as well as the maintainers RethinkDB for their timely technical support and bug fixes.
-The following organizations are also appreciated for providing their services for free:
+We would also like to thank Philip Jones, the author and maintainer of the framework Quart, as well as the maintainers of RethinkDB for their timely technical support and bug fixes.
+The following organizations are also appreciated for providing their services free of charge:

-- matrix.org (messaging)
+- Matrix.org (instant messaging server)
 - GitHub (code hosting and collaboration)
-- sourcehut (automated CI/CD)
+- SourceHut (automated CI/CD)
-- PlantUML (generating UML and non-UML diagrams)
+- PlantUML web server (diagrams generation)